-Pols debate public workers’ loan relief program: Nix or fix?
+Lawmakers debate future of loan relief for public workers

 Other Democrats have used congressional hearings to rebuke Education Secretary Betsy DeVos over her handling of the program.
 At a March budget hearing, Sen. Jeff Merkley, D-Ore., asked DeVos if she’s really interested in helping borrowers or if she’s out to serve “the powerful financial companies profiting off of this malfeasance and incompetence.”

-DeVos in turn blames Congress for creating a program with such puzzling rules, but she also opposes the offer in principal.
+DeVos in turn blames Congress for creating a program with such puzzling rules, but she also opposes the offer on principle.
 “We don’t think one type of a job, one type of role, should be incentivized over another,” she said at a House hearing this month.

 President Donald Trump’s 2020 budget proposal asks Congress to eliminate the program, starting with borrowers who take out new loans after July 1, 2020.
 It argues that the benefit “is not only complicated for borrowers to navigate, but it also inefficiently targets subsidies only to those borrowers in public service jobs.”